Export usage data from PaperCut NG/MF to a 3rd party tool

 Why export usage data?
 So that you can consume, analyze, and view usage trends over time to understand the trends and make informed decisions to further optimize your print fleet.

-From PaperCut MF version 20.1.0, you can export usage data by configuring any one or both of the following:
+You can export usage data by configuring one or both of the following:

-2. Create a new empty text file with a .properties extension.
+Create a new empty text file with a .properties extension

-3. Using a text editor, open this new .properties text file and add/edit the following:
+Use a text editor to open this new .properties text file and add/edit the following:

 Specify the time period (days before the current date) of historical data being exported.

-Note: If this value is significantly higher than the default value (ie 365 or 1095) and you have a large organisation using PaperCut MF, it could increase the time taken to export user changes, printer changes and daily printing logs data.
-You can also set the value to 0 to not export historical data and commence exporting daily changes
+Note: If this value is significantly higher than the default value (that is, 365 or 1095) and you have a large organization using PaperCut MF, it could increase the time taken to export user changes, printer changes, and daily printing logs data.
+You can also set the value to 0 to not export historical data and commence exporting daily changes.